notifi-network/notifi-network.github.io/docs/integration-overview/what-to-do.md

 ---
 sidebar_position: 1
 ---

-# What to do
+# Key concepts

 There are two steps required to enable an end-to-end user experience in your dApp with Notifi.
-Depending on the depth of integration and use case some of these are optional or can be vastly sped up by using existing packages provided by Notifi.
+Depending on the depth of integration and use case, some of these are optional or can be vastly sped up by using existing packages provided by Notifi.

 1. ### Integrate UI for users to configure and subscribe to alerts into the frontend of the dApp

-  The easiest and most common UI for this will be a form where users can enter their preferred channels (email, phone number, Telegram, etc.), configure the alert, and subscribe to them.
+  The easiest and most common UI will be a form where users can enter their preferred targets (email, phone number, Telegram, etc.), configure the alert, and subscribe to it.
-  While there are no limitations to the visual and interaction design, we do provide certain design recommendations in our [Figma](https://www.figma.com/file/ieF0Ynuc3WI608RCt7wKSf/Notifi-Template?node-id=0%3A1&t=v8zeo6UovJAOb9vR-0).
+  We provide design recommendations in our [Figma](https://www.figma.com/file/ieF0Ynuc3WI608RCt7wKSf/Notifi-Template?node-id=0%3A1&t=v8zeo6UovJAOb9vR-0), but there are no limitations on visual or interaction design.

-  With our current SDK, we provide a ready-to-use **React Card** component for an easy integration that covers most basic use cases.
+  We provide a ready-to-use [React Card](../alert-subscribe/react-card) component for easy integration that covers most basic use cases.
-  For more customization and other JS based frontend stacks you can also build your own UI component and connect it to the Notifi SDK with the **Notifi Frontend Client**.
+  For additional customization and other frontend stacks, you can build your own UI component and connect it to the Notifi SDK with the [Frontend Client](../alert-subscribe/frontend-client).

 2. ### Creation and configuration of an [alert](alert-intro) when users subscribe to a notification

-  When a user subscribes to a notification an [alert](alert-intro) containing a [source](alert-intro#source), [filter](alert-intro#filter), and [target](alert-intro#target) needs to be created.
+  When a user subscribes to a notification, an alert needs to be created.

-  Alerts can either be created using the **Notifi Frontend Client** or automatically by the **Notifi React Card** when configured in the **Admin Panel** web UI.
+  Alerts can either be created using the **Notifi Frontend Client** or automatically by the [React Card](../alert-subscribe/react-card)tq when configured in the **Admin Panel** web UI.
   Depending on the use case of the notification existing sources, filters, and targets can be reused.

   :::tip